sravani1510/TreasureHunt/README.md

 The game ends when user reach a dead end.
 At the final step, the score will be shown to you.
 In any step, if you reach a dead end, you will be redirected to the starting page.

 ## Soft Skills to be assessed:
+Based on user's ability to solve at each level, their various soft skills can be assessed.
+Some of them are
 1. Problem-Solving - The game requires players to solve puzzles and find ways to complete the game, which can help develop their problem-solving skills.
 By figuring out the best way to navigate through the jungle and find solutions, players can enhance their critical thinking skills.
 2. Eye for detail - Players need to pay close attention to the details in the game to complete successfully.
 3. logical thinking - The players should have the ability to reason, analyze, and make decisions based on facts, evidence, and sound reasoning.